parasmamgain/getting-started-with-reactjs/README.md

 # getting-started-with-reactjs
 this repo maintains the code-base for getting started with reactJs

+Its a javascript library to create a single page web application.

 Some good to know pre-requisites before learning React JS are as follows:
 1. Javascript
 2. CSS + SCSS